coderjolly/coderjolly.github.io/_posts/2022-12-28-macOS-setup-guide.md

 ```bash
 plugins=(git colored-man-pages colorize auto-notify zsh-syntax-highlighting zsh-autosuggestions)
 ```
-It is essential to understand that all of these customizations require the session to be restarted.
+It is essential to understand that all of these customizations require the session to be restarted, otherwise they wont come to effect.
 You can do this by closing the terminal and opening it again or by running the following command:
 ```bash
 source ~/.zshrc
 ```